Miniature Garden Displays: Miniature Settings Exhibit Vs. Real Miniature Gardening

 Here are some observations on their techniques and examples of plants that won’t work for a long-lasting miniature garden.
 I imagine the artists have many more and I look forward to learning more from them.

 Miniature Settings Exhibit Techniques

-– Over-planted: Almost all the displays are over-planted to look lush and full.
-A necessity to achieve what would take months naturally
+– Over-planted: Almost all the displays are deliberately over-planted to look lush and full.

 – Mixing Plants: The artists plant indoor with outdoor plants, light loving with shade loving because, again, the display does not have to last long.

-– Fast Growing: Ground covers and rockery plants are a favorite because they can be grown quickly and the young plants add color and texture to the miniature scene.
-Examples: Lamium, Veronica Speedwell, Candy Tuft, Pileas, (Some nurseries call these miniature fairy garden plants which is very misleading to the consumer.
-The plants can be grown fast and the growers can offer them cheap to the garden retailers.
-They look cute when young and “cute”sells.)
+– Fast Growing: Ground covers and rockery plants are a favorite because they can be grown quickly and the young plants add color and texture to the miniature setting-scene.
+Examples: Lamium, Veronica Speedwell, Candy Tuft, Pileas – all plants that I would NOT recommend for the real miniature garden because they are too fast growing.

 Miniature Settings Exhibit Plants Explained